thoughtworks-jumpstart/jumpstart/software-engineering/object-oriented-programming.md

 Creating a simple model of a more complex thing, which represents its most important aspects in a way that is easy to work with for our program's purposes.

 * derive generalised concept from concrete examples
 * ignore/drop irrelevant details
 * give it a name

 #### Encapsulation

 * data and the operation using/manipulating those data are usually put into the same class
-* some of the implementation details are declared as 'private' and hidden from public interface. \(Some language like Java makes it very easy to declare private fields, but Javascript does not have straightforward support on this.\)
+* some of the implementation details are declared as 'private' and hidden from public interface. \(Some language like Java makes it very easy to declare private fields, but JavaScript does not have straightforward support on this.\)
 * the functionality offered by an instance is only accessed through the public interface.

 #### Inheritance

 * A class may inherit the fields and methods of its super-class/parent-class.
 * An instance of child class is also an instance of the parent class.
 This is called `is-a` relationship.
 * Inheritance is **transitive**, so a class may inherit from another class which inherits from another class, and so on, up to a base class \(typically Object, possibly implicit/absent\).
 * Subclasses may **override** some methods and/or fields to alter the default behavior.

 **Class-based Inheritance vs Prototype-based Inheritance**